 The COVID-19 global pandemic has significantly affected the Company's facilities, employees, patients, communities, business operations and financial performance, as well as the U.S. economy and financial markets.
 Beginning mid-March, the COVID-19 pandemic began to negatively affect the Company's net revenue and business operations.
 Due in part to local, state and federal guidelines, as well as recommendations from major medical societies, requiring social distancing and self-quarantines in response to the COVID-19 pandemic, surgical case volumes across most of the Company's surgical facilities were significantly impacted in the second quarter of 2020.
 The impact of COVID-19 on the Company's surgical facilities varies based on the market in which the facility operates, the type of surgical facility and the procedures that are typically performed.
 Although the Company cannot provide any certainty regarding the length and severity of the impact of the COVID-19 pandemic, surgical case volumes improved in the second half of 2020 as states began to re-open and allow for non-emergent procedures.
 The Company's operating structure naturally enables some flexibility in the cost structure according to the volume of surgical procedures performed, including much of its cost of revenues.
-In addition to the natural variability of these costs, the Company took actions that included significantly reducing cash operating expenses and deferring non-essential expenditures at the height of the crisis.
+In addition to the natural variability of these costs, the Company and its partners in the surgical facilities have undertaken additional steps to preserve financial flexibility.
+Beginning in mid-March, and for the remainder of 2020, the Company took actions that included significantly reducing cash operating expenses and deferring non-essential expenditures at the height of the crisis.